jonathanhestroffer/XtalMesh/README.md

 #### Building Image from Dockerfile

-While a much slower process, you can also choose to build XtalMesh from the Dockerfile provided.
+While not recommended, you can also choose to build XtalMesh from the Dockerfile provided.
 In a directory containing only the Dockerfile provided, run the following command:

 ```bash
 docker build -t jonathanhestroffer/xtalmesh .
 ```

-Note: Any edits made to the Dockerfile to achieve a customized build might affect the stability of XtalMesh.

 ## Basic Usage

 The following is a tutorial of XtalMesh using the example files provided in the [SyntheticTest](SyntheticTest) directory of this repository.
-Save these to your host work directory.
+Save these to your work directory.

 #### Preparing Input